Skip to main content

 Private incidents are controlled separately.
 Ensure the user’s Incident Response role includes Private Incident access for the team.

-Verify the user is operating within the correct team context and that the permission applies to the correct product (Incident Response vs On-Call).
+Confirm the user is operating in the correct team and that the permission applies to the correct product (Incident Response vs On-Call).